JSON Formatting Best Practices for APIs and Data Exchange

 "name": "John"

-JSON does not support comments.
-If you need documentation, use a separate schema file or include a _comment field (though this is a workaround):
+JSON has no comment syntax.
+If you need inline documentation, use a separate schema file or add a _comment field as a workaround:

 // ❌ INVALID